-We all hustle, struggle, and fight to acquire more resources for our projects.
+We all hustle, struggle and fight to acquire more project resources.
 But ironically, when we have these resources in excess, we don’t become efficient.
 We become wasteful.

-Much has been written about how by limiting choices, constraints force the requisite creativity needed to innovate.
+Much has been written about how limiting choices and constraints force the requisite creativity needed to innovate.
 I’d take this further:

 Constraints force the requisite focus needed to innovate.

-This is especially true today where we have gone from a scarcity economy to an abundance economy.
-Tools, knowledge, and capital are more accessible than they have ever been.
+This is especially true today, where we have gone from a scarcity economy to an abundance economy.
+Tools, knowledge, and capital are more accessible than ever.
 But we’re still largely running off an old playbook.

 Very few people deliberately choose to limit their resources.
-In this post I’m going to make a case for doing just that.
-Let’s start by identifying the true nature of the most commonly sought after resources: money, people, and time.
+In this post, I will make a case for doing just that.
+Let’s start by identifying the true nature of the most commonly sought-after resources: money, people, and time.